webplatform/docs/tutorials/The_HTML_head_element/index.md

 ---
-title: The HTML head element
+title: 'The HTML head element'
 tags:
   - Pages
   - with